Talib Kweli: Javotti Media

 In 2011, Kweli founded Javotti Media, an independent label.
 Signed artists have included Cory Mo, Jessica Care Moore, K'Valentine and Brazilian MC Niko Is.

 Controversies

-In 2014, Kweli's former collaborator, Res was offering a song featuring Kweli, without his permission, in exchange for donations from fans on a crowdfunding page.
+In 2014, Kweli's former collaborator, Res, offered a song featuring Kweli, without his permission, as a reward for crowdfunding donations.
 In 2018, Res posted screenshots of Kweli apologizing for attempting to kiss her to her Instagram account.
 She also claimed Kweli held her career hostage for rejecting his sexual advances.
-The case was ultimately dismissed by Judge Carolyn Wade.
+The case was dismissed by Judge Carolyn Wade.